Brooks Groves

 University of Nevada, Reno β€” B.S. + Graduate Studies

 B.S.
 Molecular Biology, then graduate studies.
 Worked with Dr. Lee Weber on heat shock proteins in Lahontan cutthroat trout and the Tui chub around Pyramid Lake.
+Studied under Dr. Don Prusso in mycology, bryology, and lichenology β€” fungi, mosses, and lichens, the organisms that live at the edge of what life can tolerate.
+Still fascinated.
 Coursework with Dr. Vineyard in Desert and Montane Ecosystems β€” the kind of class that changes how you read a landscape.
-Working with Dr. Don Prusso deepened an interest in lichenology and bryology in desert ecosystems β€” the cryptobiotic world living on rock faces and soil crusts.
-Developed a deep fascination with the C4 photosynthetic pathway found in many desert plants including cacti β€” the biochemical workaround that lets plants fix carbon efficiently in extreme heat.
+Developed a deep fascination with the C4 photosynthetic pathway found in many desert plants β€” the biochemical workaround that lets plants fix carbon efficiently in extreme heat.
 The Basin and Range as a living laboratory.
-Still carrying most of it.

 1996